Zohar-Monsonego/Zohar-Monsonego/README.md

 - 👋 Hi, I’m Zohar-Monsonego
 - 🌱 I’m currently in my third year studing software engineering
--  ⚡ I'm woeking on a project in Java
+-  ⚡ I'm working on a project in Java
 - 😄 There is no such thing as i can't there is i don't want enough